- Why can I only go to certain Providers?

 Q: You are my insurance company, aren't you?

 A: NO - Midwest Group Benefits, Inc. is not an insurance company.
-We broker insurance products and also provide Third Party Administration Services.
-We administer and process claims on behalf of your employers Self –Funded group Heatlh Plan.
+We provide Third Party Administration Services.
+We administer and process claims on behalf of your employers Self –Funded group Health Plan.

 Q: Why do you need information about my prior coverage?